daniegarcia254/comuniazo-uk/README.md

 Player ratings for a matchday are get from the [WhoScored](http://www.whoscored.com) webpage and transformed to a personalized Comunio ratings.
 So, it takes to much time to calculate your lineup rating manually during a matchday.

-Whit this webapp, you'll have this automatized!
+With this webapp, you'll have this automatized!

 ## Run the project